 In 2015 I released three picture books (in the UK 1st): BETTY GOES BANANAS IN HER PYJAMAS, THE QUEEN'S HANDBAG and GREEN LIZARDS VS RED RECTANGLES.

-In 2016 I'LL WAIT, MR PANDA, MONSTER IN THE HOOD and THE QUEEN'S PRESENT will publish (some in the UK 1st), along with a FAMOUS FIVE book I illustrated the cover of.
+In 2016 I'LL WAIT, MR PANDA, MONSTER IN THE HOOD and THE QUEEN'S PRESENT published, along with a FAMOUS FIVE book I illustrated the cover of.
 I'm currently working on future book publications in my Swindon studio, including more Mr Panda books.
-Next year, I've got two new author-illustrator picture books coming out (THANK YOU, MR PANDA and a brand new title).
+Next year, I've got two new author-illustrator picture books coming out (THANK YOU, MR PANDA and UNPLUGGED) and my picture book collaboration with Tim Minchin: WHEN I GROW UP.

 One of the most rewarding things about being a writer-illustrator is watching my books take on lives of their own.
 It's amazing to see how people connect and respond to the characters and stories in their own unique way.